Oak-barrel/UnscentedKalmanFilter/README.md

 ### Measurements from Radar and Lidar
 All the raw data received from the sensors use the world coordinates.

-* The measurement data from Radar uses polar coordinate system, which means, the first measurement is the distance to the original point, and the second measurement is the angle.
+* The measurement data from Radar uses the polar coordinate system, which means, the first measurement is the distance to the original point, and the second measurement is the angle.

-* The data of measurement from Lidar uses 2d cartesian coordinate system.
+* The data of measurement from Lidar uses the 2d cartesian coordinate system.

 ### Kalman Filter